akirak/emacs-playground/README.md

 # Play.el

 Play.el (Play) is a playground for Emacs.
-The fundamental idea for Play is to start Emacs with `$HOME` environment variable set to a different location:

-    HOME=/foo/bar emacs

-This command line starts Emacs with `/foo/bar` as its home directory (`~`).
-Emacs started in this way loads an initialization file from `/foo/bar/.emacs.d/init.el` (or `/foo/bar/.emacs[.el]`, etc.) rather than from `~USER/.emacs.d` (`~USER` means the home directory of USER, which is usually `/home/USER`).
-You can use this technique to try a configuration repository created by other people.

-This technique causes another effect of 'hiding' a bunch of files and directories located in the original home directory.
-If you use Emacs alongside other desktop applications, your home directory is likely to contain files that will never be edited or browsed in Emacs.
-This can be a mess when you use Emacs.
-However, in an Emacs session in the modified home environment variable, `~` points to `/foo/bar`.
-This applies to every situation inside the modified Emacs session, including caching downloaded packages, locating recent files and backup files, and interactive interfaces like `find-file`.
-The modified home environment virtually serves as a sandbox for Emacs.

-Meanwhile, you can still visit files and directories in the original home directory .
-In `find-file`, you can browse files in your original home directory by typing `~USER/` (`USER` should be your login name) even on the modified environment.
-The same applies to other commands.
-You can save typing efforts for specific directories by creating symbolic links from inside the sandbox to corresponding locations in the original home directory, e.g. `~/path` in the sandbox to `~USER/path`.

-Play helps you manage sandboxes of this kind.
-It creates a sandbox in the following steps:

-1. Create a new directory inside a fixed location (`~USER/.emacs-play` by default).
-This will become your sandbox, a virtual `~` for Emacs.
-2. Clone a given Git repository to `~/.emacs.d` in the sandbox context.
-You can specify any Git repository as your Emacs configuration for the sandbox.
-3. Create symbolic links from inside the sandbox to directories in the original home directory.
-This configuration is done globally, so you can enforce the same structure in all of your sandboxes.

-You can create as many sandboxes as you want.
-Play allows you to easily experiment with various Emacs configuration repositories available on GitHub, while keeping your current configuration untouched (almost, except for a stuff related to Play).
+It creates a separate directory that will be used as `$HOME` in Emacs and runs Emacs in the modified environment.
+Play allows you to easily experiment with various Emacs configuration repositories available on GitHub, while keeping your current configuration untouched (almost, except for a stuff for Play).
 It can also simplify your workflow in Emacs by hiding irrelevant files and directories existing in your home directory.

+For details on the mechanism of Play, see [How it works](#how-it-works) section.

 ## Features